 But before we get ahead of ourselves, let’s examine the inner workings of viral math:

-There's an invisible follower contract between brands and their online following.
-If you could read such a contract, what would it say?
+There's an invisible contract between brands and their online following.
+If you could read it, what would it say?

 Why do people follow brands on social media?

 Most businesses aren’t paying much attention to the why question.